IbrahimTuncer/JavaCampHomework2/README.md

 # JavaCampHomework2
- Java camp with Engin Demirog Week2
+ Java camp with Engin Demirog Week2.
+ I editted about some Sytanx fails Upper case to lower Case.